Challakere brothers: Vedic chanting

 The brothers have been chanting vedas since childhood, having learnt from their father Sri.
 M.Sampathkumaracharya and teaching the vedas since 1992, after learning from their Guru Sri Anantakrishna Ghanapathigalu and Sri Anantanarayana Ghanapathigalu.
 Their renditions of Purushasuktam, Rudram, Chamakam, Shanti mantras, Taitriyam, Upanishads, Mahanyasam and other Vedic chants and suktas are popularly held in India as one of the most authentic chants.
 They hold public performances, at temples and ceremonies, for the general public.
 Srinivasan has also been teaching Vedic chanting to ladies and gents since 1992.
 He commenced the first ladies batch on 4 November 1992 with 3 ladies who were interested in learning to chant vedas.
 They now have more than 500 students who chant with great synchronisation.

 Srinivasan and Madhu's daughter, Shreeraksha is a child prodigy in Vedic chanting.
 At the age of six, she became the first lady to chant the vedas in the inner shrine of the Ramakrishna Math Bangalore during navaratri.
 She has also chanted vedas at various programmes and events.
-They also teach online classes.